-Like I said, the band plays wells, and there are some pretty great riffs here, especially on “Kingdom of Solace”.
+Like I said, the band plays well, and there are some pretty great riffs here, especially on “Kingdom of Solace”.
 That particular song is probably my favorite on the album, as it has a little more compositional oomph and diversity than the rest.
 I also think that the album closer “Symphony of Tears” is a great song, and I really look forward to hearing it as I progress through the album, and not just because it means I’m at the end.
 Toke and Jacob really do provide a satisfying crunch on their riffing throughout the album, and Morten’s drums are loud and proud, too.

 Terje does have a good voice, if a bit shouty.
 He really reminds me of Brent Smith from Shinedown at times, for some reason.
 Similarly, I think the whole album reminds me of a poor early 00’s alt album in metal trappings at times, especially in the choruses.
 This alt rock vibe is apparent throughout the album, and I generally don’t mind that sort of thing, but it feels like a forced alt rock album, not a passionate or warm one.
 One of the strengths of alternative rock is the raw emotion and anger therein, but “Contingent” has none of that.

-Though it’s not this bad as this, I have been making connections between “Contingent” and Circus Maximus’ latest album, “Havoc”.
+Though it’s not as bad as this, I have been making connections between “Contingent” and Circus Maximus’ latest album, “Havoc”.
 Why?
 Both albums feel forced and very cold.
 There is little in the way of originality, but the style is markedly attractive and accessible, only at the expense of good or interesting songs.
 While I genuinely dislike the Circus Maximus album, this new Pyramaze album lands squarely in the abyss of indifference.
 It’s okay to hear and I even like certain moments, but I have no plans to play the album again.